Death of Mark Saunders: Background

 Mark Saunders (born 1975/1976) was a 32-year-old barrister specialising in family law, particularly divorce proceedings, and was well-regarded within the field.
 He was raised in Alderley Edge, Cheshire, and educated at the private King's School in nearby Macclesfield.
 He earned a law degree from Christ Church, Oxford, in 1998 then undertook his pupillage at QEB chambers, a leading London set.
 He was called to the bar the following year, and joined QEB as a barrister.
 He worked on several high-profile and complex cases as well as writing and lecturing on his area of expertise.
 Almost a decade into his career, he was widely regarded as a future Queen's Counsel and potential judge.

 Saunders lived with his wife in a rented flat in Markham Square, a quiet, upmarket street in Chelsea, West London.
 He spent three years as a reservist in the Territorial Army.
 He had long suffered with alcoholism and largely refrained from drinking but had had several relapses, at least one of which had resulted in his requiring hospital treatment for injuries sustained while drunk.
 He was also being treated for depression, for which he had been prescribed Prozac and attended therapy.
 On one occasion he received a police caution for being drunk and disorderly and on another neighbours found him sitting outside his flat in a distressed state; in May 2008 he had been teetotal for three months.

-The day of his death, Saunders left work early, before his wife—a barrister at the same chambers.
+On the day of his death, Saunders left work early, before his wife—a barrister at the same chambers.
 He arrived home in a taxi at around 16:30, telling the taxi driver, "I'm going to die".
 Saunders began drinking large quantities of red wine and sent a text message to a friend which read "this is the end, my only friend, the end"—a quote from the song "The End" by The Doors used in the soundtrack to the film Apocalypse Now.
 The friend travelled to Saunders' house, as did Mrs Saunders, but the police had already arrived and cordoned off the street by the time they reached the area.